DURS Executive Board

 Barbara Xiong T’ 21, Graphic Designer

-Barbara is a freshman from Nashville, TN, studying Computer Science, Biology, and Visual Art, with interests in computational genomics, precision medicine, computer vision, and UX/UI design.
+Barbara is a sophomore from Nashville, TN, studying Computer Science, Biology, and Visual Art, with interests in computational genomics, precision medicine, computer vision, and UX/UI design.
 She works in the Dave Lab as part of the CrowdSeq project, currently focusing on extracting key information from on PubMed abstracts in order to construct comprehensive summaries of every gene.
 Her previous research includes investigating the role of CCL20 and other genes in intestinal carcinogenesis.
 Outside of the lab, she works with the DUU VisArts Committee, volunteers with FEMMES, compiles tests for a local math contest in Nashville, and is a DTech Scholar Associate.
 In addition, she is a regular attendee at trivia nights, is always up for a game of Mafia, and has a slight obsession with boba.

 Undergraduate Research Support Office